This feature is available on the following TaskRay Product Editions:

 Task Sorting

-Tasks can be automatically re-sorted within columns using the Sort By control found in the top right corner of the view:
+Tasks can be re-sorted within columns using the Sort By control found in the top right corner of the view:

-Other sorting options are based on task field values.
+Out of the box, TaskRay provides a set of default options for sorting, allowing you to organize tasks in any way necessary for your workflow.
+Most sorting options are based on task field values.
 For example, you can sort tasks by Estimated End Date to place the tasks nearing their assigned due dates at the top within each column.
 Another example is to sort tasks by Priority, which will allow you to pinpoint the tasks that are designated as high priority quickly.

 Do you have other criteria by which you would like to sort tasks?
-It is possible to customize the Sort Order menu to include additional options based on custom task field values.
+It is possible to customize the Sort Order menu to include additional options based on other task field values.
 If there is another option that you would find useful for your workflow, reach out to your internal Salesforce Admin to get it set up!

 Grouping

-Once the grouping is set, each task group will be represented by a row, and the tasks will be organized within their task groups accordingly.
 When the view is set to group by, the tasks within each grouping will be sorted according to the selected option in the Sort By menu.

 Filtering